Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 ## Volume Tracking
 You can shift-click any candle to get the volume of that candle (in the pair token/stock), if you click and drag - you will see the volume for that range.

+## Bollinger Bands
+Bollinger Bands can be enabled in the settings via the toggle.

+Bollinger Bands are designed to discover opportunities that give investors a higher probability of properly identifying when an asset is oversold or overbought.

+>There are three lines that compose Bollinger Bands: A simple moving average (middle band) and an upper and lower band.

+>The upper and lower bands are typically 2 standard deviations +/- from a 20-day simple moving average, but they can be modified.

 ---